openwfm/wrf-sfire-docs/docs/clusters_guide.md

 On Linux or a Mac, you can use simply the Terminal app, which is built into the operating system.
 It is hidden away in Applications -> Utilities folder on a Mac and in similar places on various Linux desktops.
 You may want to drag it to your dock (on a Mac) or the desktop (on Linux) so that it is available more conveniently next time.

 On Windows, you will need an SSH client.
+Recent builds of Windows 10 and 11 have a [native ssh client](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh) - just type `ssh` in a terminal window (also called powershell window or command window).
+The ssh client also has `scp` and `sftp` for file transfer.

-There are several out there, but generally most people use PuTTY which is available for download [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Otherwise you can use PuTTY which is available for download [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You can use either 32 or 64 bit versions - computers that require the 32 bit version are rather rare (early Windows 7/Vista/XP).

 ![Putty Windows](img/Puttywindows.png)